 Can you identify the artifacts of lossy audio coding?
-The second edition of AES’s acclaimed educational and artifact discernment training tool, Perceptual Audio Coders: What to Listen For, has been released as an enhanced online resource.
+The second edition of AES’s acclaimed educational and artifact discernment training tool, Perceptual Audio Coders: What to Listen For, has been released as an enhanced online resource for free access either as an online experience or for download for offline use.

-The 2021 Web Edition, currently available exclusively as a benefit of AES membership, includes updates of the perceptual audio coding tutorial content and specific audio examples that were features of the CD-ROM edition introduced in 2001.
+The 2021 Web Edition includes updates of the perceptual audio coding tutorial content and specific audio examples that were features of the CD-ROM edition introduced in 2001.
 The 20th anniversary update also includes new material on advanced coding strategies – some accompanied by interactive displays, an enhancement applied also to select first edition elements.
 The content can be seamlessly and conveniently played back natively on both computers and mobile devices.

 The AES Technical Council project second edition introduction by Jürgen Herre and Schuyler Quackenbush, cochairs of the AES Technical Committee on Coding of Audio Signals (TC-CAS) describes the history and scope of the project: